David Rathgeber's

 Ranked in order of importance:

-- Someone you trust who is a full-time agent.
+- You need a full-time agent you trust.
 Ideally, someone you know or someone who comes highly recommended by a trusted friend.
-You won't need to worry about any hidden agenda when the going gets tough!
+With trust, you won't need to worry about any hidden agenda when the going gets tough!

-- Experience.
-The number of years is important, as well as the number of recent transactions.
-A lot of things can go wrong in a real estate transaction; experience matters.
+- The number of years of experience is important as well as the number of recent transactions.
+A lot of things can go wrong in a real estate transaction and experience is critical.

-- Communications; verbal, written, and electronic.
-Knowing what to say, how to say it, what not to say, and when not to say it.
+- Communication skills.
+Your agent must know what to say, how to say it, what not to say, and when not to say it in all verbal, written, and electronic communications.

 - Negotiating expertise is absolutely essential to your success.
-Sellers need someone who will promote multiple offers and maximize their bottom line.
-Buyers always want a lower price, but winning their first-choice home can be crucial when other buyers suddenly appear.
+Sellers need an agent who will promote multiple offers and maximize their bottom line.
+Buyers need an agent to help them win their first-choice home when other buyers suddenly appear.

 - Availability.
-Your agent should be readily available by phone, email, mobile email, text, et cetera.
-For buyers, this can be the difference between winning your home of choice, or living forever in your second-choice home.
+Your agent should be readily available by phone, email, and text.
+For buyers, this can be the difference between winning your home of choice or living in your second-choice home forever.
 Don't settle for an assistant.

 - Computer literacy.
 For sellers: Your agent must think like a computer in order to maximize the number of times your home comes up in searches.
-And when your page pops out of the computer, the information needs to say, "Come visit me."
-(See $elling...
+And when it does, the information needs to scream, "Come visit me."
+(See $elling . . .
 Appendix D.)

-For buyers: Finding the right home is rarely easy and you will certainly need your agent's help.
+For buyers: Finding the right home is rarely easy.
 No doubt you will search online, but often the results you get are not the results you think you get.
-(See Buying...
+(See Buying . . .
 Appendix N.)

-- Your agent needs current market knowledge that comes from working with both buyers and sellers over a wide area and price range, and the ability to separate the actionable information from the mindless prattle.
-This is especially important in pricing your home to sell, and is critical in setting the pace of negotiations for buyers.
+- Your agent needs current market knowledge that comes from working with both buyers and sellers over a wide area and price range along with the ability to separate actionable information from mindless prattle.
+This is especially important in pricing your home to sell and is critical in setting the pace of negotiations for buyers.

-- An agent who is numerate and uses the appraisal method to determine a home's market value for buyers as well as for sellers.
-Focus on how a home's value is determined rather than on the result!
-(See $elling...
-Chapter 4.)
+- An agent who is numerate and uses the appraisal method to determine a home's market value.
+Buyers and sellers should focus on how a home's value is determined rather than on the result!
+Click for details.

-- Be sure your agent will use the electronic Sentrilock lockbox that records data for every entry.
-It costs about 6 times as much as combination lockboxes which can be hacked.
+- Be sure your agent uses an electronic SentriLock lockbox, which records data for every entry.
+It costs about six times as much as a combination lockbox.

 Also important: Click this link and learn how to avoid 12 common Agent Interviewing Mistakes!